Interstate 290 (Illinois)

-Interstate 290 (I-290) is an auxiliary Interstate Highway that runs westward from the Chicago Loop.
+Interstate 290 (I-290) is an auxiliary Interstate Highway that runs westward from the Jane Byrne Interchange near the Chicago Loop.
 The portion of I-290 from I-294 to its east end is officially called the Dwight D. Eisenhower Expressway.
 In short form, it is known as "the Ike" or the Eisenhower.
 Before being designated the Eisenhower Expressway, the highway was called the Congress Expressway because of the surface street that was located approximately in its path and onto which I-290 runs at its eastern terminus in the Loop.

 I-290 connects I-90 (Jane Addams Memorial Tollway) in Rolling Meadows with I-90/I-94 (John F. Kennedy Expressway/Dan Ryan Expressway) near the Loop.
-North of I-355, the freeway is sometimes known locally as Illinois Route 53 (IL 53), or simply Route 53, since IL 53 existed before I-290.
+North of I-355, the highway is sometimes known locally as Illinois Route 53 (IL 53), or simply Route 53, since IL 53 existed before I-290.
 However, it now merges with I-290 at Biesterfield Road.
 In total, I-290 is 29.84 mi long.